lamarkdown/lamarkdown/docs/extensions/labels.md

 ### Counter Types

 A counter type is a system for counting integers.
 Given `-label="1"`, the `1` is a counter type representing base-10 Arabic numerals.
-You can also provide `A` or `a` for upper/lower-case alphabetic numbering, `I` or `i` for upper/lower-case Roman numerals, or one of various longer-form names corresponding to CSS counter styles (e.g., `simp-chinese-informal`, `lower-greek`, `lower-hexadecimal`, etc.).
+You can also provide `A` or `a` for upper/lower-case English alphabetic numbering, `I` or `i` for upper/lower-case Roman numerals, or one of various longer-form names corresponding to CSS counter styles (e.g., `simp-chinese-informal`, `lower-greek`, `lower-hexadecimal`, etc.).

 /// markdown-demo
     show_build_file: False